BAPTISM WITH ZEN MONK

 True person without rank and name.

 Through the baptism ceremony the child is being welcomed in society.
 The baptism helps to build identity and community; it gives this phase of life (entry as a new and minor member into society) a clerical, formal and public frame to consciously carry out and process this important life event.
 The baptism ceremony is an expression of our gratitude for the child and an inquiry for strength for the way the child has to go and will go.
-The request for care until adulthood (see confirmation) is directed at the family, the godparents and the society.
+The request for care until adulthood (see adulthood) is directed at the family, the godparents and the society.

 Family & Society